jonnybateman/Spring-Boot-Rest-API-Demo/README.md

 }
 ```

-Should an error occur or a bad request was sent the response will be in the same format detailing the error.
+Should an error occur or a bad request is sent the response will be in the same format detailing the error.
 The array attribute will of course be empty or null.

 ## Using the Web Service

 The following pieces of code demonstrate the use of the web service in a client application.

 To use the web service we first need to retrieve an Oauth2 JWT token from the service by passing user credentials in a request to the `/login` endpoint.
 On successful authentication of the user a token will be returned in the response.
-A new user can be registed in the Web Application, use this [link](https://cqueltech.com/restapi-0.0.1-SNAPSHOT).
+A new user can be registed in the Web Application, use this [RestApi-Application](https://cqueltech.com/restapi-0.0.1-SNAPSHOT).

 ```
     import java.net.URI;